SGDInstitute/apollo/content/collections/pages/mblgtacc/glossary.md

         content:
           -
             type: text
-            text: 'This is a living resource, researched and maintained over decades by Midwest LGBTQIA+ college students, higher ed professionals, MBLGTACC planners and attendees, and the collective wisdom and experience of our many communities.
+            text: 'This is a living resource, researched and maintained over three decades by Midwest LGBTQIA+ college students, higher ed professionals, MBLGTACC planners and attendees, and the collective wisdom and experience of our many communities.
 At the same time, we acknowledge and respect that language is often highly contested.
 And language related to identity is complex, with meaning that is bound by time and culture.
 Please keep in mind that identities exist on spectrums, so this is also not an exhaustive list or explanation of all possible identities.
 All terms used to describe identities are subject to varying interpretation by those who claim the identity, and no identity or definition should be imposed on another person. '
       -
         type: paragraph
         attrs: